Rage in Heaven

 Rage in Heaven is a 1941 American psychological thriller film noir about the destructive power of jealousy.
 It was directed by W. S. Van Dyke and based on the 1932 novel by James Hilton.
 It features Robert Montgomery, Ingrid Bergman, and George Sanders.

 Plot

-The film opens with the following quote: "Heaven hath no rage like love to hatred turned." which is incorrectly attributed to Milton (quote is from William Congreve's The Mourning Bride).
+The film opens with the following quote: "Heaven hath no rage like love to hatred turned." which is incorrectly attributed to Milton; the quote is from William Congreve's The Mourning Bride.

-At a mental institution in Paris, Doctor Rameau (Oscar Homolka) discusses with the British consul the case of a man who identifies himself as Ward Andrews.
+At a mental institution in Paris, Doctor Rameau discusses with the British consul the case of a man who identifies himself as Ward Andrews.
 The doctor believes Andrews to be English and wants the consul's assistance in verifying this.
 Outwardly the man may seem sane, but underneath he suffers from paranoia, suicidal tendencies and is capable of murder.
 The doctor takes the consul to meet Andrews, but they discover he has escaped.